-Science-Based Targets ("SBT"s) provide companies with a clearly defined pathway to future-proof growth by specifying how much and how quickly companies need to reduce GHG emissions to meet the requirements of the global Paris Climate Accord.
+Science-Based Targets ("SBT"s) provide companies with a pathway to specify how much and how quickly companies are expected to reduce GHG emissions to meet the requirements of the global Paris Climate Accord.
 On September 9, 2019, the Science-Based Target initiative ("SBTi") approved Maple Leaf Foods' SBTs for GHG emissions reduction.

-The SBTi verified the Company's' comprehensive carbon inventory that was developed in accordance with the internationally accepted Greenhouse Gas Protocol which was developed by the World Resources Institute and World Business Council for Sustainable Development.
-Maple Leaf Foods committed to reduce its absolute Scope 1 and 2 GHG emissions by 30% and its Scope 3 GHG emissions by 30% per 1,000kg of production by 2030 against a 2018 baseline.
-Aligned with SBTi requirements, the Company must update its SBTs every five years.
-Along with refreshing its other environmental targets, the Company is assessing new standards and protocols to update its GHG emissions targets in line with the best available science and alignment with evolving global reporting standards and expectations.
+The SBTi verified the Company's comprehensive carbon inventory that was developed in accordance with the internationally accepted Greenhouse Gas Protocol which, in turn, was developed by the World Resources Institute and World Business Council for Sustainable Development.
+Maple Leaf Foods is committed to reducing its absolute Scope 1 and 2 GHG emissions by 30% and its Scope 3 GHG emissions by 30% per 1,000kg of production by 2030 against a 2018 baseline.

+SBTi has recently established new requirements for Food, Land, and Agriculture (FLAG) sectors.
+The Company is assessing these requirements and the implications for its target setting going forward.
+Along with refreshing its other environmental targets, the Company is assessing these new SBT requirements to update its GHG emissions targets in line with the best available science and alignment with evolving global reporting standards and viable decarbonization pathways.